karadoc/Civ4-K-Mod/readme.txt

  + "unofficial patch" (well known bugfixes)

 == Technical improvements ==
- + K-Mod includes many optimisation to the way the game runs.
+ + K-Mod includes many optimisations to the way the game runs.
 Although many of the calculations in K-Mod are more complex, the game actually runs a lot faster than standard BtS.
 In many cases, the time spent waiting between turns is _halved_.
  + Special care has been taken to make sure K-Mod works correctly in multiplayer mode.
 Due to various bug-fixes and back-end changes, K-Mod has fewer OOS problems than standard BtS.
 (In fact, if you see _any_ OOS errors at all, please tell me about it.
 I suspect that OOS may have been completely eliminated.)
  + K-Mod includes many bug fixes to the controls and user-interface of the game.
-For example, units will no longer automatically attack when they are ordered into an unseen enemy unit in the fog-of-war; and using the diplomacy screen to suggest peace will now bring up possible peace-trade deal rather than simply ending the war without negotiations.
-There are many other such minor improvements.
+For example, units will no longer automatically attack when they are ordered into an unseen enemy unit in the fog-of-war; using the diplomacy screen to suggest peace will now bring up possible peace-trade deal rather than simply ending the war without negotiations; grouping and ungrouping units behaves more predictably; and so on.
+There are many such minor improvements like these.

 == Better AI ==
-The BBAI mod was used as the starting point for the AI in K-Mod, but each new version of K-Mod comes with further AI improvements which are gradually replacing all of the old AI.
+The 'BBAI' mod was used as the starting point for the AI in K-Mod, but each new version of K-Mod comes with further AI improvements which are gradually replacing all of the old AI.
 The AI in K-Mod is now noticeably stronger than the AI in the BBAI mod, and the standard BtS AI.
 The obvious improvements are that AI civilizations will research faster, fight smarter, and place cities more thoughtfully, and so on.
 But there are also some "flavour" changes as well - different AI leaders like to pursue different kinds of strategies, with different areas of emphasis based on their individual personalities.
 It's also worth noting that the AI in K-Mod actually cheats /less/ than the standard AI; not more.
 (For those who don't know; the standard AI 'cheats' by sometimes knowing what is on certain plots without actually seeing them.
 This still sometimes happens in K-Mod, but it happens far less.)

 == New global warming system ==
 In standard BtS, global warming is a bit of a joke.
 It is triggered by the wrong things, you can't really do much to prevent it, and it hits the world in a harsh and unintuitive way.
 I've completely changed it.